Jonas239/TCRepair/README.md

 # TCRepair

-The goal of this project is to create a rule-based code checker for detecting errors in the TransCoder translation.
+The goal of this project is to create a rule-based code to code translator only requiring a set of rules it builds the translation on

 > Advanced Software Practical TCRepair